 We are a small committed team who work closely together to ensure the smooth operational running of the charity.
 Here is a short biography on each team member:

 I am the Director of the Charity and have been working at the Association of Carers since 2009.
 My role is to oversee the work of the Charity and report directly to the Trustees.
 I have previously worked as a Residential Manager of a home for people with a learning disability.
-I enjoy, when not working; reading, running and also teaching yoga.
+I have a Level 4 NVQ and a Registered Managers award in Health and Social Care and a Diploma in Teaching Yoga with the British Wheel of Yoga.

 I am the Service Manager and I started working here in 2012.
 I have seen our team and area double in size from Hastings and Rother to the whole of East Sussex in this time.
 The area I cover is Bexhill, Pevensey, Herstmonceux, Polegate, Eastbourne, Seaford and anything in between.
 I am involved from the original referral to the assessing of the families and finally to the matching.
 In my spare time I like to walk, cycle and when possible spend time with my grandchildren.